SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 fi
 ```

-`EFS_ID` is going to be used in setting up Volumes for events, logs and metrics pods.
+`EFS_ID` is going to be used in setting up volumes for events, logs and metrics pods.

 ## Logs